innepils/Sanntid_Heis/elevator_project/SystemDescription.md

 # Power Loss
 -> The elevators current-order and cab-button-states should at "all" times be saved to a local file.
 This ensures that when the nodes dies (due to power loss), that it can retrieve this information to ensure service guarantee.

+# Channels need(?)
+Thoughts from Linus
+-> ch_newLocalOrders, for sending orders from the assigner/cost to the local elev.
+Old orders should be cleared.
+->